universa-ai/agent-selection/README.md

 ## Case studies

 To build a better intuition for this challenge, we encourage you to go through the [`CASE_STUDIES.md`](./CASE_STUDIES.md) document.

+## Submission

+Your solution should be submitted either as a .zip archive or a link to a GitHub repository.
+Please mind that we will be assessing solutions based on the following criteria:
+* **Benchmark results** - How your algorithm performed on the provided [benchmark](./benchmark) and how much time it took for it to run
+* **Code clarity & quality** - Structure, clarity and ingenuity of your code
+* **Report** - A report containing your thoughts on the challenge, the approach you took and describing clearly your solution (report can be contained in the README.md of your repository)

+We also encourage you to provide your own becnhamrking examples that showcase the quality of the result.

+Good luck! :tada:

 ## Contact